mike-plummer/mike-plummer.github.io/_posts/2015-12-28-distributed-grails-with-docker-and-hazelcast.md

 I hope I’ve shown you a few neat tools to add to your kit.
 Now you have a starting point for distributing data with Hazelcast, caching data with JCache and Grails, containerizing your application with Docker, or writing an Angular2 front-end.
 Take a look at the [example application](https://github.com/mike-plummer/DistributedGrails) and try it out for yourself.

 Happy coding!

+**Updated 29 December 2015**: Rephrased cons for Redis and Databases to reflect that they can be configured to improve redundancy at the cost of additional infrastructure/maintenance.